makersacademy/bowling-challenge/README.md

 User-Stories 4-6 have to do with .roll function.
 User-Stories 7 has to do with .frameTotal function.
 User-Stories 8-10 have to do with .turn function.
+User-Stories 11 has to do with .roll2 function.
+User-Stories 12 has to do with .round function.

 Bowling Challenge
 =================